Blackstone Heights

-Blackstone Heights is a rural/residential locality in the local government areas (LGA) of Meander Valley (97.5%) and West Tamar (2.5%) in the Launceston LGA region of Tasmania.
-The locality is about 34 km east of the town of Westbury.
-The 2016 census recorded a population of 1270 for the state suburb of Blackstone Heights.
-It is an outer suburb of Launceston.
+Blackstone Heights is an outer suburb of Launceston sitting next to the South Esk River.

 Description

 Blackstone Heights consists of five major roads, (Blackstone Road, Bayview Drive, Kelsy Road, Panorama Road, and Longvista Road) in a loop about 6.5-7 km in total.
 The loop is connected by Pitcher Parade which originates from near the Country Club Casino and is the only entrance to Blackstone Heights.

 Services

 Blackstone Heights has a supermarket.
 There are no schools in the suburb, with the closest schools located in the nearby suburb of Prospect.
 The suburb is serviced by a local bus service to and from Launceston.
 There is a Christian church located on Neptune Drive.

-History

-Blackstone Heights is a confirmed locality.

-Geography

-Th South Esk River forms the western, northern and eastern boundaries.
+Locality

+Blackstone Heights is a rural/residential locality in the local government areas (LGA) of Meander Valley (97.5%) and West Tamar (2.5%) in the Launceston LGA region of Tasmania.
+The 2016 census recorded a population of 1270 for the state suburb of Blackstone Heights.